sergeiwerty/owners-react-app/README.md

 - Formik library (managing forms)
 - Yup package (schema builder for form validation)

-As for React, functional components and React Hooks (useState, useEffect, useState, ) were been used
+As for React, functional components and React Hooks (useState, useEffect, useContext, ) were been used

 ## Design